nahakiole/awesome-ethz/README.md

 PubliBike offers a sustainable mobility solution throughout Switzerland.
 In Zurich, there are almost 2,000 cycles and e-bikes available at around 170 stations.
 ETHZ students benefit from attractive special conditions:

-- **Annual subscription (B-Fit)**: CHF 70 for students (regular price: CHF 99)
+- **Annual subscription (B-Fit)**: CHF 59.
+First 60 minutes free.
+Each additional minute CHF 0.10.
+Max rental 24 h: CHF 24.
 - **Usage rates**:
-  - First 30 minutes: Free for students
+  - First 60 minutes: Free for students
-  - After 30 minutes: CHF 0.10 per minute for students and staff
+  - After 60 minutes: CHF 0.10 per minute for students and staff

 How to use PubliBike: